collegeman/tasks-server/README.md

 The critical justifications I have for moving forward are:

-- I'm not building something for a team (not yet)
+- I'm not building something for a team (not yet), just for me and my friends
 - I don't want to learn someone else's system, I want to embrace my own idiosyncrasies
-- I expect to learn a few things along the way, especially about AI/LLMs
+- I expect to learn a few important things along the way, especially about AI/LLMs
-- Doing this work in public is a powerful way of marketing my skills
+- Doing this work in public is a powerful way of marketing my skills and building some new ones

 The only way out is through.